jfrog/live-logs/README.md

     ```
     jfrog config add
     ```
-2. Add the Artifactory url and authentication details.
+2. Add the Artifactory URL and authentication details.

 ### Configuring Mission Control
 1. Add a new server using,